PixelPioneer77/xAI-Project/README.md

 # Explainability of Object Detection Models in Content Moderation

 This repository contains a university project focused on the explainability of object detection models, particularly in content moderation.
 We used the YOLOv8 model and a custom weapon dataset for training.
+A demo with GUI can be run with app.py to showcase the general idea of xAI in content moderation.

 ## Introduction